 King’s Lynn’s Half Fathoms

-Visitors to King’s Lynn who park on the South Quay are often mystified by the thin, bendy shape that reaches over six meters towards the sky.
+Visitors to King’s Lynn who park on the South Quay are often mystified by the thin, bendy shape that reaches over six metres towards the sky.
 What is it?
 Does it serve a purpose?
 Why is it here?

 Half Fathoms Sculpture, King’s Lynn Photo © James Rye 2021